mwgabby-li/Mab/ReadMe.md

   * Seems to conflict with other goals.
 Maybe have a construct that indicates a statement should produce a result?
   * This could replace `return`...
+  * Maybe the idea of having blocks being assigned to variables as long as they return a value would accomplish this in practice?
 * Mix static and dynamic type checking.
   * See earlier idea of language profiles.
 * Fix-ups for undefined globals and exports, or whatever concept is used for modules.